Colorado Mountain Ranch Summer Camp

 Venture with Friends into the Outdoors this Summer!

-The Colorado Mountain Ranch Children's Summer Camp is the place for children and their guides to be outdoors!
-It's got traditional Camp Spirit and community with staff in residence and day camp for kids.
-Founded in 1947, the Ranch continues to keep and train its own horses and share its magic with all those who enter its gates.
-Covid precautions are in place to keep the summer as safe as possible.
+The Colorado Mountain Ranch Children's Summer Camp is a place for children and their guides to be outdoors!
+It's got traditional Camp Spirit and community, with staff in residence and day camp for kids.
+Founded in 1947, the Ranch keeps and trains its own horses and shares its magic with all those who enter its gates.
+Click here to see for yourself what makes CMR "the best in all the world!"

 About Colorado Mountain Ranch Summer Camp

-It's 2023!
-See yourself in the outdoors - living, learning, and working in the Colorado Rockies this summer.
+Elevate your summer vibes in 2024!
+Are you enthusiastic and upbeat?
+Do you have a warm personality and are you a good listener?
+Try to see yourself in the mountains - living, learning, and laughing with kids in the Colorado Rockies this summer.
 You will make a meaningful forward movement in your life's quest to better yourself and others.
 Camp will change your life as you open to many joys - of children and working hard, nature and all its wonders, adventure, friends, and outdoor fun.

 Mountain Playground!
 Located in the mountains 1/2 way between Boulder and the Continental Divide, the Ranch itself features horse and nature trails, wildflower meadows, evergreen and Aspen forests, old gold mines, and views of snow-capped peaks.
-The Ranch itself borders the Roosevelt and Arapaho National Forests; the Indian Peaks Wilderness and Rocky Mountain National Park are within a 30-60 minute drive.
+The Ranch borders the Roosevelt and Arapaho National Forests, and the Indian Peaks Wilderness and Rocky Mountain National Park are within a 30-60 minute drive.

 Connections.
-The Colorado Mountain Ranch staff team comes together to share common interests in children, staying active in the outdoors, and making a positive impact on the world.
-Each summer a unique congenial community builds.
-Friendships begin and last a lifetime!
+The Colorado Mountain Ranch staff team comes together to share common interests in children, stay active in the outdoors, and make a positive impact on the world.
+Each season a unique congenial community develops throughout the summer.
+Friendships begin and so often last a lifetime!
 CMR is a place to make connections - with peers, children, the outdoors, the mountains, nature, your true self...

 Build Skills along with the Campers.
 Group Counselors and Activity Instructors lead and participate along with the campers.
-There are many Camp Activities - from Western Horseback Riding to High-country Exploring, Gymnastics and Trampolines to Native American Indian Lore, from Dramatics to Mountainboarding (envision snowboarding on wheels) and Teambuilding.
-From Nature Immersion to Horse Care and Arts & Crafts.
+There are many Camp Activities - from Western Horseback Riding to High-country Exploring, Gymnastics and Trampolines to Indigenous Arts & Crafts, from Dramatics to Mountainboarding (envision snowboarding on wheels) and Teambuilding.
+From Nature Immersion to Horse Care and Outdoor Living Skills.
 The list goes on and on.

 Paid Internships.
 Design an internship with your professor for us to consider.
 There are so many fields of study which lend well to positive growth via a Camp working experience - all realms of Education, Photography, Media Management, Parks and Recreation, Psychology, Sociology, Ecology, Equine studies, Communications, Culinary, Hotel and Institutional Management...